ska-sa/mkat-tango/README.rst

 translators
   Components that allow bidrectional communications between KATCP and TANGO based control systems.
-Also provides some helper utilities for integrating TANGO components into the MeerKAT system.
+Also provides some helper utilities for integrating TANGO components into the MKAT system.